bandi13/gui-docker/README.md

 `RUN echo "?package(bash):needs=\"text\" section=\"DockerCustom\" title=\"Some Script\" command=\"touch /tmp/file\"" >> /usr/share/menu/custom-docker && update-menus`

+An example for having Firefox installed can be found in Dockerfile.firefox.
+Check the 'build.sh' to see how to build it.

 # Screenshots
 You can have a screenshot of the container by doing the following on the host: